Multi-Use Foam Series

 FR-7100 boards can be used in low and high densities.
 The ability to combine high and low densities in one layup makes it an ideal material for composite layups.
 The material contains no mold-release agents to inhibit bonding.

-These products are formulated to meet the demands of composite boat builders at competitive prices for above water line or marine usage: freezer insulation, fish boxes, interiors, seat mounting pads, steering wheel mountings, and decks.
+These products are formulated to meet the demands of composite boat builders at competitive prices for marine usage: freezer insulation, fish boxes, interiors, seat mounting pads, steering wheel mountings, and decks.

 Modeling and Prototype Foam